 Wire the circuit as shown below.
 Q1 should be a 3V logic level MOSFET.
-An example would be FQP30N06L.
-Which is rated to a maximum voltage of 60VDC.
+An example would be BUK965R8.
+Which is rated to a maximum voltage of 100VDC.
 You may need to change the MOSFET used based on the application.
 R2 (10K) will keep the MOSFET off when not in use.
 R3 will need to be adjusted based on the initial test results.
 Start with a 10 Ohms 50 Watt.
 If after testing the voltage spike is still too great reduce the resistor to a 5 Ohms and so on.
+For model specific pinout information please refer to the data sheet for the model being used.